Table of contents

 That doesn’t require a luxury budget.
 A spa day, restaurant outing, or museum membership can go a long way.
 The key is knowing what matters and showing you’ve paid attention.

-4. Wellness rewards
+4. Wellness reimbursement

 Go bigger with a wellness program or team challenges.
 Tie it to your recognition platform so employees earn points for healthy habits.
 It’s a feel-good cycle: health goes up, engagement follows.